DeQuackDealer/AegisOS/replit.md

 - CSRF token protection
 - Audit logging with cryptographic signatures
 - Failed login attempt tracking
+- Legal disclaimers on all pages ("Anything represented may not be true.
+Use at your own risk.")
+- Removed all support promises to avoid legal liability

 **API Design**: RESTful endpoints for:
 - License management